Section A: ILR Fees in 2026

 a.
 Application Withdrawal Before Processing: If you withdraw your application before the Home Office has started processing it, you may be eligible for a full refund.
 It is crucial to submit the withdrawal request as soon as possible to maximise the chance of receiving a refund.

 b.
-Application Rejected as Invalid: If your application is rejected as invalid because it does not meet the validity requirements set out in the Immigration Rules, you may receive a refund.
-However, fees for any services already rendered, such as biometric enrolment, will not be refunded.
+Application Rejected as Invalid: If your application is rejected as invalid because it does not meet the validity requirements set out in the Immigration Rules, you may receive a refund, although an administrative charge may apply under the Home Office refunds policy.

 c.
 Overpayment: If you accidentally pay more than the required fee, the excess amount will be refunded.
 This often happens if multiple payments are made in error or if there is a discrepancy in the amount submitted.